macvean/my_first_endpoint/README.md

 3. **my_first_endpoints_GKE.yaml** - Configuration file to set up your system.
 Most critically, it contaisn instructions for both your API container, and the Endponints Server Proxy container which will handle API management.
 4. **Dockerfile** - Instructions for building the container image for your API.
 5. **requirements.txt** - The Python libraries to be installed in your container image.

-##This Series
-As a quick segway, this tutorial is the first of many in a series.
-By following all parts, you will incrementaly build a fully fledged web API, incorporating many of the core features and capabilities of Google Cloud Endpoints.

-1. Part One - Your First Endpoint
-2. Part Two - Updating your API
-3. Part Three - Securing your API - API Keys
-4. Part Four - oAuth based API Access
-5. Part Five - Sharing your API with other Users

-If you are interested in jumping directly to a future tutorial, the following tutorials are included in this series.
-Please note, while the tutorials are designed to build upon one another in a linear fashion, all required materials are provided with each seperate tutorial, allowing you should be able to dive straight in if you are interested in a particular topic.

 ##Part One - Your First Endpoint